 Why should I feel stupid for wanting to be who I want to be and doing something which ultimately makes me very happy?

-I might have made others confused, left them feeling bad or pushing me away, but ultimately I’ve found a happiness I’ve never found anywhere else.
+I might have made others confused, left them feeling bad, or pushed me away, but ultimately I’ve found happiness I’ve never found anywhere else.

 I understand some folk might not “get it” but I’m not doing it for you or them.
 I am me, I am who I want to be and I dress as I do for me and no one else.

 Are you worried it makes others feel awkward?

 I was at first but you know what I am living my life as I want and if you can’t handle that’s your problem.
 This is who I am.

 I didn’t/don’t and never have set out to make others feel uncomfortable.
 If I did I apologise but I didn’t do it on purpose!

 Ultimately, I live my life as I want.
 Maybe you should as well.

 What’s it feel like to have admitted to yourself you’re transgender?